davidmaceachern/rust-web-starter/README.md

 |       `-- phemex.rs     <--- Module containing the domain types.
 |       `-- repository.rs <--- Module containing the Minio (s3) logic.
 |-- infrastructure/       <--- Example of how to deploy to Kubernetes
+|-- price-checker         <--- Checks the previous prices for any patterns
+|   |-- Cargo.toml
+|   `-- src
+|      `-- main.rs
+|      `-- repository.rs
 |-- README.md             <--- This file that you are reading.
 |-- run-dynamodb.sh       <--- Bash script to run a local Dynamodb container.
 |-- run-s3.sh             <--- Bash script to run a local Minio (S3) container.
+|-- run-e2e.sh            <--- Bash script to run the collector and then the price checker.
 ```

 ## Development

-In seperate processes/terminal window run the services that we will be developing against.
+In separate processes/terminal window run the services that we will be developing against.

+To run the s3bucket server.

 `$ bash run-s3.sh`

+To run the Rust application.

+`$ bash run-e2e.sh`

 `$ bash run-dynamodb.sh` <----------------- todo

-Begin by interacting with these services using the code in `/client/src/main.rs`.

 Run syntax checking on client code as we develop by using `cd collector && cargo watch -s 'cargo build'`